 This interview with former Hollywood studio executive and film producer Frank Yablans, who deceased late November 2014 in Los Angeles at age 79, was conducted in 1998 when he was on location in Flanders, Belgium, filming “A Dog of Flanders.”
 We sat at a table on a square in a rural Flemish town called Mechelen, in the shadow of the Saint Rombouts cathedral, built in the 13th century, where several interior shots were filmed.
-A warm and inspirational film with traditional and everlasting values and standards, “A Dog of Flanders” was directed by a wonderful filmmaker, Kevin Brodie, with Jon Voight, Cheryl Ladd and Jack Warden in the principal roles.
+A warm and inspirational film with traditional and everlasting values and standards, “A Dog of Flanders” was directed by filmmaker Kevin Brodie, with Jon Voight, Cheryl Ladd, and Jack Warden in the principal roles.

-When did you get involved with “A Dog of Flanders”?
+Mr. Yablans, when did you get involved with “A Dog of Flanders”?

 You worked for the majors, including as head of Paramount, and now you’re an independent producer.
 Which do you prefer?